tableau/rest-api-samples/java/README.md

 ## Getting started

 1. Install the tools listed in the "Requirements" section.
-1. Download the REST API schema and save it in the "res" folder under the folder where this README file is.
+1. Download the REST API schema and save it in the `/res` folder under the folder where this README file is.
 For more information about the schema, see the following documentation:

    <http://onlinehelp.tableau.com/current/api/rest_api/en-us/help.htm#REST/rest_api_concepts_schema.htm>

-1. In the "res" folder, open the "config.properties" file using a text editor.
+1. In the `/res` folder, open the `config.properties` file using a text editor.
 1. Modify the configurations as instructed in the file.
 A sample workbook is already provided with this sample, but you can use any packaged workbook that you want.
 1. Open the following file in a text editor: